 For each beneficiary, DHS pays the plan's monthly premium and an ACSR payment.
-For the last two quarters of 2022, DHS set the ACSR rate at 35% of the premium.
-The ACSR rates for 2023 were raised to 40% of each premium rate, raising the per member per month expenditures for the first two quarters of 2023 to \$727 from \$653 in 2022.
-The per member per month expenditure remains under the federal limit of \$758.85 for 2023.
+The ACSR rates for 2023 were set at 40% of each premium rate.
+The per member per month expenditure remained under the federal limit of \$758.85 for 2023.
 The federal limit is known as the budget neutrality cap.
-ARHOME QHP expenditures dropped in Q2 and Q3 for two reasons:

-The suspension of assigning beneficiaries to QHPs unless they select a plan (see pages 4-5), which reduced the number of new enrollees being assigned to QHPs • The end of the public health emergency, which resulted in the disenrollment of beneficiaries determined to be ineligible for Medicaid or did not return information necessary for their eligibility to be determined.
+ARHOME QHP expenditures dropped throughout 2023 primarily due to the end of the public health emergency, which resulted in the disenrollment of beneficiaries determined to be ineligible for Medicaid or did not return information necessary for their eligibility to be determined.

 The per member per month cost increased slightly even as overall cost decreased.
-This is likely due to a higher proportion of younger and/or non-tobacco users (i.e., those for whom DHS pays the QHPs lower premium rates) within the populations who were disenselled or among the new enrollees after the suspension of auto-assignment.
+This is likely due to a higher proportion of younger and/or non-tobacco users (i.e., those for whom DHS pays the QHPs lower premium rates) who were disenrolled after the PHE's end.

-Source: 14892-10591 ARHOME Premium and CSR Payments and Adjustments by Month and Carrier 110823 Does not include wrap costs for non-emergency transportation or EPSDT services for 19- and 20-year-olds
+Source: 14892-10591 ARHOME Premium and CSR Payments and Adjustments by Month and Carrier 030524 Does not include wrap costs for non-emergency transportation or EPSDT services for 19- and 20-year-olds, nor does it include final CSR reconciliation settlement payments or recoupments.